mablack/cordova-diagnostic-plugin/README.md

 ### isGpsLocationEnabled()

-Checks if location mode is set to return high-accuracy locations from GPS hardware.
+Checks if location mode is set to return high-accuracy locations from GPS hardware AND on Android 6.0+ (API 23+), if the application has runtime authorisation to use location.

     cordova.plugins.diagnostic.isGpsLocationEnabled(successCallback, errorCallback);